syncfusion-content/windowsforms-docs/WindowsForms/Edit/Configuration-Settings.md

 // Creating a ConfigLexem object that belongs to the above defined format.

-Dim configLex As ConfigLexem = New ConfigLexem("&lt;%", "%&gt;", FormatType.Custom, False)
+Dim configLex As ConfigLexem = New ConfigLexem("<%", "%>", FormatType.Custom, False)